Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods

-The behaviours and strategies of drivers in search of parking have been examined by means of field observations (`revealed preferences'), surveys (`stated preferences'), and more recently serious games \citep{fulman2020modeling}.
-When it comes to the factors that influence parking behaviour, pricing has been intensely studied and plays a major role in parking choice \citep{shoup2018parking,gao2021smartphone}, which has prompted dynamic pricing strategies to control the occupancy \citep{chatman2014theory}.
-The price elasticity of parking volume (i.e., the number of cars that parked in a given duration) generally lies in the range $[-2,-0.2]$, but strongly depends on the context, in particular the average occupancy and the existence of substitutes in terms of parking facilities or mode of transportation (transit service); it is also found to be sensitive to the methodology used, with disagreements between stated and revealed preferences (see \citep{lehner2019price} for a recent meta-analysis).
-The location of the parking space, and most prominently the distance to destination, is of course another key determinant, both for parking on the curb and for off-street parking, with a strong preference for spots near the ticket machine (if there is one) in parking lots \citep{vo2016micro} or near the facility in rest areas on expressways \citep{tanaka2017analysis}.
-This list of \emph{endogenous} features of the parking supply should be completed by mentioning the size of the parking space, the availability of boards with parking guidance information, which may have an influence or not depending on the conditions \citep{axhausen1994effectiveness,tanaka2017analysis}, etc. All these factors (which are to be subsumed into an `attractiveness' variable in the following) thus influence the parking search process.
+The behaviours and strategies of drivers in search of parking have been \AN{probed} by means of field observations (`revealed preferences'), surveys (`stated preferences'), and more recently \AN{virtual experiments} \citep{fulman2020modeling}. \AN{Among} the factors that influence parking behaviour, pricing has been intensely studied and plays a major role in parking choice \citep{brooke2014street,shoup2018parking,gao2021smartphone}, which has prompted dynamic pricing strategies to control the occupancy \citep{chatman2014theory}.
+The price elasticity of parking volume (i.e., the number of cars that parked in a given duration) generally lies in the range $[-2,-0.2]$, but strongly depends on the context, in particular the average occupancy and the existence of substitutes in terms of parking facilities or mode of transportation (transit service); it is also found to be sensitive to the methodology used, with disagreements between stated and revealed preferences (see \citep{lehner2019price} for a recent meta-analysis). \AN{Of course, the relative prices of alternative parking modes, such as car parks, also affect the drivers' decision to search and possibly cruise for on-street parking or not \citep{assemi2020searching}.
+But, importantly, drivers are not always aware of the real parking price and may have a distorted view of the relative on-street and off-street parking rates \citep{lee2017cruising}.} Another key determinant of parking choice is the location of the parking space, most prominently the distance to destination both for parking on the curb and for off-street parking.
+There is a marked preference for spots near the ticket machine (if there is one) in parking lots \citep{vo2016micro} or near the facility of interest in rest areas on expressways \citep{tanaka2017analysis} or open parking lots \citep{paidi2022co2}. \AN{The premium for on-street parking in terms of accessibility and convenience may partly explain the intensity of cruising \citep{lee2017cruising}.} \AN{Other \emph{intrinsic}} features of the parking supply \AN{contribute to parking choices:} the size of the parking space, the availability of boards with parking guidance information, which may have an influence or not depending on the conditions \citep{axhausen1994effectiveness,tanaka2017analysis}, etc. All these factors (which are to be subsumed into an `attractiveness' variable in the following) thus influence the parking search process.